 That you disagree with someone, or that they are different does not mean you cannot love them.
 Look past those things you disagree with and love them anyway.
 After all, Jesus is the reason for the season.

 Though it’s a healthy choice to love people for who they are, not saying no when you need to isn’t healthy for you.
 Loving someone doesn’t mean you can’t say no to them.

 You need to learn to set boundaries with people, especially if you feel they overstep or that it’s necessary.

 People say no for all kinds of reasons – sometimes, the request goes against their morals or conscience.
 Or they are burnt out and need to set priorities.

-Yes, there might be lots of hardship all over the place, that doesn’t mean you cannot focus on the positives.
+Yes, there might be lots of hardship all over the place, but that doesn’t mean you cannot focus on the positives.

 What are your blessings?
 What are you fortunate to have?
 What have you achieved?
 What have you let go of?
 What positives are in your life?

-Make a list if you need to of all the blessings and positives that you have in your life, make your children do the same.
+Make a list if you need to of all the blessings and positives that you have in your life, and make your children do the same.
 It’s a good way to learn to be just a little more grateful for the lives we have been given and the people who are in our lives.